wimblerobotics/Sigyn/Documentation/Articles/SigynSafetySystemOverview_Dec2025.md

 ### Performance Safety

 Each hardware module has a performance goal.
-If the module is unable to report the sensor data or respond to a command as configured,
+If the module is unable to report the sensor data or respond to a command as configured.

-There is somewhat complicated logic for measuring performance, allowing for hystereses, consecutive failure test, whatever is needed to deal with specific sensors from specific vendors.
+There is somewhat complicated logic for measuring performance, allowing for hysteresis, consecutive failure test, whatever is needed to deal with specific sensors from specific vendors.

 The performance failures get bubbled up to the ***rosout*** log if they merit attention.
 That lets me know that I need to pull out the SD card and see what the low-level logs say.
-This usually happens when I added some new hardware or change an algorithm.
+This usually happens when I add some new hardware or change an algorithm.
 This is especially true when I deal with the tricky problem of getting proximity sensors (Time of Flight and SONAR) to report quickly enough and with low latency to be useful for the navigation algorithms.
 There is a lot of state machine fiddling in my many algorithms to make slow sensors appear to be fast.